emilypx/appfair.github.io/index.md

 In addition, at the top level of the repository, there are `Xcode`-specific project files that describe the metadata, build rules, assets, and permissions for the project:

   * `App.xcworkspace` – Xcode workspace file for running and debugging your app
-  * `project.xcodeproj` – internal project file; you should not use this, but instead work with `App.xcworkspace`
+  * `project.xcodeproj` – internal project file; you should not open this directly, but instead work with `App.xcworkspace`
   * `Info.plist` – metadata about your app containing the name, version and build numbers, and information about what files and URL schemes it can handle
   * `Sandbox.entitlements` – permissions that should be granted to your app
   * `Assets.xcassets` – the app's icon and tint color definition

-App development can be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the `SwiftUI` app that is defined in `Sources/App/AppContainer.swift`.
+App development must be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the `SwiftUI` app that is defined in `Sources/App/AppContainer.swift`.
-Note, though, that changes to these project files, `App.xcworkspace` and `project.xcodeproj`, will *not* be incorporated into the final project.
+Note, however, that changes to these project files, `App.xcworkspace` and `project.xcodeproj`, will *not* be incorporated into the final project.
 It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `integrate-release` phases of the process.
 Specifically, your build must not rely on any script build phases that you add to the project files, since these scripts will not be run during `I-R`.

+When adding project files, they should be added directly to the `App` Swift package's `Sources/App/` folder or a sub-folder that you create.
+Localizable resources (such as `.strings` files containing translations of your app into different languages) should be placed beneath `Sources/App/Resources/`, which is the folder that will be pre-processed and flattened as part of the build process.
+Resources files that need to retain their directory structure should be instead placed in the `Sources/App/Bundle/`.
+These resource bundles will be available at runtime by referencing the `Foundation.Bundle.module` accessor, and then using standard `Bundle` API to load resources.

 ### Managing dependencies in your `/APP-ORG/App` fork